WHERE FRIENDS GATHER GREAT THINGS HAPPEN

 I worked with Managed Care Nurses, Social Workers, Oncology Therapists, Case Managers for Brain Injury, which helped expand my team of Specialists and support who offered an abundance of information on local, state and national resources.
 It was the kind of support I needed but was not equipped to find on my own.
 I promised myself that if I made it through cancer treatment successfully, I would do my best to help close care gaps in the region by sharing helpful information that may be hard to find online and connect people in thoughtful ways - support by way of caring and like-minded peers.

-With the help of my two kids, family, friends, along with encouragement from Brain Injury Association of America, Brain Rehabilitation Specialist Sylvia Whitmire, MA, LCMHC, BCB-Fellow, CCMC; Brain Injury Services; the team at VCU TBI Model Systems, and Brain Injury Association of Virginia, Valley Disability Support Group and Online Resource became a reality.
-My personal commitment is to raise awareness, help empower others, help each other cope, learn and grow together in the self-advocacy journey.
+With the help of my two kids, family, friends, along with encouragement from Brain Injury Association of America, Brain Rehabilitation Specialist Sylvia Whitmire, MA, LCMHC, BCB-Fellow, CCMC; Brain Injury Services; the team at VCU TBI Model Systems, and Brain Injury Association of Virginia, Valley Disability Support Group Online Resource became a reality.
+My personal commitment is to raise awareness, educate survivors, help empower others, help each other cope, learn and grow together on the self-advocacy journey.

 Come join one of our support groups and events.
 Share your story.
-Make lasting friendships.
+Make lasting friendships with your peers.
 Tell your family and friends about us.
 We'd love to have you.